build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ```
 </br>

-Save the file, stage, commit and push the changes to `test-pr-workflow` branch.
+Save the file, stage, commit, and push the changes to `test-pr-workflow` branch.
 As this is a revision to the branch, it should automatically trigger the workflow to run again.

 ```bash
 $ git add .